cpina/push-to-another-repository-docs/index.rst

 - Specifying a directory in a `source` repository to be pushed to a `destination` repository
 - Generating some files using another GitHub Action and pushing them into another `destination` repository (e.g. generate PDFs from MarkDown and push the PDFs across to the `destination` repository)

 The GitHub Action code is shorter than the documentation.
-It needs some setup and initial configuration which is covered in detail here.
+It needs some setup and initial configuration which is covered in detail but hopefully it will not take more than a few minutes.

 .. toctree::
   :caption: Table of contents